linux-audit/audit-documentation/README.md

 # Mailing List

 Information on subscribing to the upstream Linux Audit mailing list, as well as archives, can be found at:

 * https://www.redhat.com/mailman/listinfo/linux-audit

+# Contributing to the Linux Audit Documentation

+The [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository provides a brief introduction in how to best contribute to the Linux Audit Documentation Project.